The traditional method of restricting a process

 While in a prison, any tests of superuser power within the

-kernel using the suser()
+kernel using the suser() call will fail.

-However, some calls to suser()
+However, some calls to suser() have been

-changed to a new interface suser_xxx()
+changed to a new interface suser_xxx().

 This function is responsible for recognizing or denying access